Vesicoureteral reflux is a condition in which urine flows backward from the .

 USMLE® Step 2 style questions USMLE

-An 8-month-old male is brought to the emergency department because of fever, irritability, and decreased feeding for 3 days.
+A 3-year-old male is brought to the office because of fever and irritability for 4 days.
 He has also had 2 episodes of vomiting.
+Medical history is non-contributory.
 Urinalysis tests positive for nitrates and leukocyte esterase.
-The patient is started on antibiotics and a voiding cystourethrogram is obtained the following week, which shows grade 2 vesicoureteral reflux.
-Which of the following is most likely true of this patients prognosis without surgical intervention?
+Voiding cystourethrogram is obtained the following week, which shows grade 4 vesicoureteral reflux.
+Which of the following is most likely the appropriate management?

 Vesico refers to bladder and ureteral refers to the ureter - so vesicoureteral reflux means that urine is refluxing or getting backed up.